Jo-graves/TCEQ_TAMIS_reader/README.md

 # GeoTAM Reader

 ## Purpose
-The GeoTAM processor converts raw measurement report files from the [Texas Air Monitoring Information System (TAMIS)](https://www17.tceq.texas.gov/tamis/index.cfm?fuseaction=home.welcome) into human-interpretable polars dataframes which can then be saved to csv and parquet (.gzip) formats.
+The GeoTAM reader converts raw measurement report files from the [Texas Air Monitoring Information System (TAMIS)](https://www17.tceq.texas.gov/tamis/index.cfm?fuseaction=home.welcome) into human-interpretable polars dataframes which can then be saved to csv and parquet (.gzip) formats.
 TAMIS is maintained by the [Texas Commission on Environmental Quality (TCEQ)](https://www.tceq.texas.gov/).
 Many thanks to TCEQ for providing these services.

 ## Installation